 |Cross-trained employees may not feel confident in their backup roles if job rotations are not frequent or effective enough.||Error rates could increase, since the cross-trained employees are not as familiar with their backup duties.|

 Tip: Job rotation doesn’t work for every business.
-Weigh the pros and cons in the tables above to determine if it’s a feasible option for your company.
+Weigh the pros and cons in the tables above to determine if it’s feasible for your company.

 How to develop a job rotation program